Revou-FSSE-Oct25/milestone-1-HilmiSalsabilla/README.md

 # Personal Website | Hilmi Salsabilla

 ## Overview
-This is RevoU Milestone 1 Project built entirely with semantic HTML.
-It become my personal portofolio where i can introducing myself, share my background and my projects to you!
+This is apersonal webiste built as part of the FSSE RevoU program with semantic HTML5 and CSS3.
+It become my personal portofolio where i can introducing myself, showcase my projects and allow other to contact me easily!

 ## Features
 - Home section is the introduction of myself.